 This includes dividing property, determining custody if there are minor children, and even awarding spousal support.

-Legal separation mimics divorce in many ways, but without actually dissolving a marriage.
+Legal separation mimics divorce in many ways, but without officially dissolving a marriage.
 Because the marriage isn’t technically over, a spouse may continue to receive coverage under the other’s plan.
 Emphasis on may.
-This isn’t always the case, so check your specific policy, but it is a possibility.
+This isn’t always the case, so check your specific policy, but it is possible.

 Medicare